 Treatment of renal cell carcinoma may include surgery to remove part or all of a kidney.
 In some people, a medicine is used to slow the growth of the cancer.

 This article discusses the symptoms, diagnosis, and treatment options for renal cell carcinoma.
 More detailed information about renal cell carcinoma is available by subscription.
 (See "Prognostic factors in patients with renal cell carcinoma".)

 More detailed information about renal cell carcinoma, written for healthcare providers, is also available by subscription.
 (See 'Professional level information' below.)

 RENAL CELL CARCINOMA SYMPTOMS

-Most people with renal cell carcinoma (RCC) do not have obvious symptoms.
-This means that RCC is sometimes not found until the cancer is advanced.
+Most people with renal cell carcinoma do not have obvious symptoms.
+This means that renal cell carcinoma is sometimes not found until the cancer is advanced.
 When symptoms do occur, the most common ones include:

 ●Blood in the urine (hematuria)